 SuitKits to Outfit The L.A.
 Sparks

-When you think of the Los Angeles Sparks WNBA team, you may think of purple and gold basketball jerseys, but Sierra E., founder of made-to-measure suiting brand SuitKits by Sierra E, saw an opportunity to put athletes in suits.
+When you think of the Los Angeles Sparks WNBA team, you may think of purple and gold basketball jerseys.
+When Sierra E., founder of made-to-measure suiting brand SuitKits by Sierra E, thought of the Sparks, she saw an opportunity to put athletes in suits.

 It was recently announced that SuitKits was named the official suit provider to the Sparks.
-SuitKits will make custom suits for the Sparks player and its women coaches.
+SuitKits will make custom suits for the Sparks players and its women coaches.

 “Many of our players are not only elite athletes on the court but also businesswomen off the court, so it’s great to partner with a professional apparel brand that focuses on women,” Danita Johnson, Sparks President and chief operating officer, said in a statement.